tanviaanand/Vape-Detection/README.md

 You will find the weights of the model on yolov7/runs/train/model_1

 You can now use these weights to run inference as follows (run this on the terminal of your choice):

 `!python detect.py --weights runs/train/yoloV7_3_2/weights/best.pt --conf 0.6 --img-size 640 --source ./data/val/images --name inference1`

 Alternatively, if you'd like to use python notebooks to make your life easier, you can find the training implemented in [notebooks/resource-allocator-1.ipynb](notebooks/resource-allocator-1.ipynb) and inference done from [notebooks/run-inference.ipynb](notebooks/run-inference.ipynb).

-If you'd like to run inference or train on your own model and dataset, you can simply change the file paths in the commands.
+If you'd like to run inference or train on your own model and dataset, you can simply change the file paths in the commands. (step f,g,h,i)

 Thank you for referring to our project and feel free to open issues in case of any questions!